Are you pushing, rushing and hustling, while your body is taking, breaking and even faking your energy?

 Could you use a little help to make your comebacks stronger than your setbacks?

-Meet Trina Kavanagh-Thomas, aka The Emotional Fitness Warrior, who’ll be joining the Girls Around Town next weekend to talk about her work as an alternative personal trainer and health coach.
+Meet Trina Kavanagh-Thomas, aka The Alternative Personal Trainer, who’ll be joining the Girls Around Town next weekend to talk about her work as an alternative personal trainer and health coach.

 A contributor to both Voices of Courage, where she describes her journey from comfort zone to confidence zone, and Voices of Hope, in which she tells how she refused to give up on herself, she’ll be sharing her own story with June and Rosalyn next Sunday morning.